gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 10-19-20 Fraser
+Dodged the smoke to get almost new moon...stitching issues because of the boil.
+Will try later.
+Promising stream of jupiter, but then clouds/high level smoke rolled in.
+But, then woke up at 2, and got some good windows in the sky with the camera!!!

+Did not need the tracking mount, even when  doing 180s (3min) exposures.
+Best results were to aim at something bright with an iso 400 and 1s exposure, aperature at about half to make focus easier.
+Nail in focus, then start opening up aperature and dialing focus.
+Can also do this at 5s or 10s, but your feedback loop is slower...so I did that *after* the initial dial in.

+Curious...the pi viewer seems to see differences in exposures over 10s, but when I bring them to the mac, it looks like it's limiting them.
+Double check...

+*****
 # 10-16-20 Calcs